pranjal-joshi/serialLCD-library-Arduino-and-Raspberry-Pi/README.md

 Arduino 7(rx) ---> NO USE (can be left floating/un-connected)

-Instructions for Raspberry Pi:
+### Instructions for Raspberry Pi:
 ------------------------------

 Raspberry Pi Python Module for serialLCD using ATmega8 (arduino compatible)
-Type:	Module/python File
+Language: Python
 Author: Pranjal Joshi
 Date:	13-12-2013
 License:GNU GPL v2 (Relased in public domain as open-source).